List of Zoey 101 characters: Coco Wexler

 Coco Wexler (Jessica Chaffin) is the girls' dorm advisor, who is sensitive and a crybaby.
 She is often seen eating canned ravioli and is an emotional wreck half the time.
 She breaks up and gets back together with her boyfriend Carl on almost a weekly basis and during the break-ups, she is seen crying and venting to students, mainly the girls.
 In one episode, a new dean appears during her breakup, so Zoey and her roommates set Coco up on a date with him and things turn shaky when Coco's ex-boyfriend Carl finds out.
 When she gets nervous, she sweats a lot, as revealed in the episode "Hot Dean".

 Coco later makes a surprise cameo in the Sam & Cat episode "#FirstClassProblems" where she sits next to Sam & Cat who are waiting to board their flight to the Bahamas.
-While they wait, Coco reveals that she married Carl, but later got divorced and that Carl is to marry Coco's mother in the Bahamas.
+While they wait, Coco reveals that she married Carl, but later got divorced and that Carl is planning to marry Coco's mother in the Bahamas.

 Coco did not appear in Zoey 102, although her name was mentioned when Danielle, Chase's new girlfriend, mistook Zoey for her.